treeverse/lakeFS/README.md

 #### Docker (MacOS, Linux)

-1. Ensure you have Docker & Docker Compose installed on your computer.
+1. Ensure that you have Docker & Docker Compose installed on your computer.

 2. Run the following command: